swiprCS/CSGO-Newbie-Guide/README.md

 **Alternative Matchmaking**

-If you have any goals of playing more serious, you should look into joining and playing in the Mythic League Hubs.
+If you have any goals of playing more serious in NA, you should look into joining and playing in the Mythic League Hubs.

 * [Mythic League](https://mythicleague.com/)